michalptak/swift-driver/README.md

 # swift-driver
-Simple racing game made with Python and Arcade.
+Short racing game made with Python and Arcade.

 ### Prerequisites

-&middot; Python 3.x
+- Python 3.x

-&middot; Arcade
+- Arcade

 ### How to run